 Watches with those 2 features will most likely have most of the regular bells and whistle that you might also want such as ‘laps’ or alerts.

 Other key features include

-- Footpod support (MILESTONE-POD or STRYD) or internal accelerometer based speed (think: indoor winter running in cold places) eg for cadence or more accurate pace info
+- Footpod support (eg STRYD) or internal accelerometer-based speed (think: indoor winter running in cold places) eg for cadence or more accurate pace info

 - Durability for running in more extreme environments eg fells or getting wet